Tribal Gaming Grants

 Scottsdale’s Government Relations Department coordinates applications for tribal grants from non-profit entities in Scottsdale

-- To facilitate the application process, non-profit entities are encouraged to complete the tribal gaming grant application and send it to the City's Government Relations Department 30 days prior to the tribal government's application deadline.
+- To facilitate the application process, non-profit entities are encouraged to complete the tribal gaming grant application from whichever tribal community they want to apply to and send that application to the City's Government Relations Department 30 days prior to the tribal government's application deadline.
+Each tribal community has their own application, which is usually available on their tribal website.

 - PLEASE NOTE: We will only accept applications from non-profit entities with a physical address.
 Organizations with only a p.o. box address will not be accepted.